What you can do

 Value the process as much as the result

 Break your big goals into smaller tasks for an ongoing sense of achievement.
-When writing an essay, enjoy the thinking and research as much as your final grade.
+Try to appreciate the learning, thinking and research as much as your final grade.

 Keep things in perspective

 Step back and try to be aware of any obsessive behaviour.
 You may, for example, find yourself sacrificing everything to get a HD in an essay or exam.
 What about the other important things in your life?
 Learn to distinguish which tasks are important and give the greatest return – put effort into those tasks.

 Acknowledge and learn from your mistakes

 Remember – no mistakes, no progress.
 Be open with yourself and others about the mistakes you've made.
 Value people's comments and criticism and learn from them.

 Turn self-criticism into affirmation and encouragement.
 Instead of backing away from something because you feel you can't do it well enough, say to yourself, "I'll do the best I can in these circumstances" or "I know this isn't the perfect answer but at least I’ll get some marks still."
 If you are feeling over-anxious about something, ask yourself, “Am I expecting too much?
 What are the consequences of not achieving perfection?
 What else is important?”

 Mindfulness can help you be aware of the damaging thoughts in your head and help you make the choice to let them go.